Buttevant

 Buttevant (Ecclesia Tumulorum) is a medieval market town in County Cork, Ireland.

 The town was incorporated by charter of Edward III in the 14th century.
 While there are reasons to suggest that the town may occupy the site of an earlier settlement of the Donegans, Carrig Donegan, the origins of the present town are distinctly Norman, and closely connected with the settlement of the Barrys from the 13th century onwards.
 Here they built their principal stronghold in north Cork.

 Buttevant is located on the N20 road between Limerick and Cork and the R522 regional road.
-The Dublin-Cork railway line passes by the town, but there was a station (now closed) from which at the outbreak of the First World War in 1914, newly raised battalions of the Royal Munster Fusiliers and the Royal Dublin Fusiliers who had completed their training at the local military barracks, set out for the Western Front.
+The Dublin-Cork railway line passes by the town, and there was a station (now closed) from which at the outbreak of the First World War in 1914, newly raised battalions of the Royal Munster Fusiliers and the Royal Dublin Fusiliers who had completed their training at the local military barracks, set out for the Western Front.
 The town is in a townland and civil parish of the same name.
 Buttevant is part of the Cork East Dáil constituency.